 Judge: Decides the fate of your children.
 It is the Judge’s duty to apply the law and make decisions for your children based on their best interest.
 The Judge must apply the Welfare and Institutions Code and California Supreme Court and Appeals Court case law to your case.

 Mothers’ Attorney: An attorney will be appointed to represent any mother in the case.
 Some court appointed attorneys are great advocates and effective communicators.
 Others are too overwhelmed to deal with your case and lack to experience and courage to stand up for your rights.
 Consulting with a private attorney and determining the costs and benefits is a conversation that needs to happen.
-A private attorney can give your case more attention and give you the time your case needs.
+A private Long Beach Dependency lawyer can give your case more attention and give you the time your case needs.

 Fathers’ Attorney: An attorney will be appointed to represent any father in the case.